EC528-Fall-2025/CloudNeuro-Tekton/README.md

 Extended goal achievements:
 * A working Rosetta translation tool capable of coverting Tekton pipelines into multiple workflow formats with a validated example (SGE tested via job submission, rest are validated syntactically)

-### 6. Release Planning
+### 7. Release Planning
-This project was delivered through a series of incremental sprints, systematically building toward the core goal of enabling neuroscience research pipelines to run reproducibly on cloud-native infrastructure (OpenShift + Tekton), and then expanding the scoep to achieve cross-platform workflow execution.
+This project was delivered through a series of incremental sprints, systematically building toward the core goal of enabling neuroscience research pipelines to run reproducibly on cloud-native infrastructure (OpenShift + Tekton), and then expanding the scope to achieve cross-platform workflow execution.

 Each sprint produced a functional release wutg demonstrable functionality, allowing for course correction and alignment with mentor expectations.